raphCode/master-thesis-muzero/related_work.typ

 The !nets learn to encode knowledge of the !g into search, indicating that the proposed !mp strategy works in principle.
 Performance-wise the !algo places itself below human experts.

+In my !impl of !mz for !mp !envs, I also use maxn search, as outlined in @sec-mod_maxn.
+To obtain per-!pl individual utilities during the search, I also extend the !v and !r !preds to vectors, for details see @sec-mod_per_player_preds.
+The !pl currently at turn for a tree !n is predicted by the !nets, as discussed in
+@sec-mod_turn_pred.

 == !smz